 We want you to feel comfortable creating and sharing your online family tree so we allow you to choose between three levels of privacy: public, private, or unindexed (hidden).
 And remember, you control your tree so you can change this setting at any time.

-When you create or upload a tree to the Ancestry Community you determine whether it is public or private.
+When you create or upload a tree to the Ancestry Community you can determine whether it is public or private.
 By default, your tree will be public, because we believe that this will better help you find and share your family history.
 You can change this setting any time (select your tree, click “Tree pages” and select “Tree Settings”).

 If your tree is public: